DyeKuu/PSC-RTE/README.md

 The file Cplex_solving_in_dataframe.ipynb uses CPLEX to resolve all the problems and give total execution time.
 The solutions are gathered in a dataframe.

-The file Cplex_solving_in_dataframe.ipynb uses CPLEX to resolve all the problems and give total execution time.
+The file Cplex_solving_in_pickle.ipynb uses CPLEX to resolve all the problems and give total execution time.
 The solutions are gathered in a pickle, in which contains aussi the code for extracting data in form matrix.